-Graduate student volunteers will also be visiting both oral and poster presentations and offering feedback to presenters.
-Graduate evaluators' feedback is intended to supplement that of faculty judges but is not included when determining category winners.
+Graduate student volunteers will also be visiting poster presentations and offering feedback to presenters.
+Graduate evaluators' feedback is intended to supplement that of faculty judges, but is not included when determining category winners.
+Upon check-in on the 2nd Floor Concourse, you will receive a packet of information, including a nametag and evaluation directions.
+Proceed to your assigned location to begin viewing presentations.
+You will evaluate presentations according to the criteria listed below.
+Your feedback will be emailed to students after the event.

 Faculty judges take the following criteria into consideration when evaluating UURAF programs: